A Guide to Open-Source Embedding Models

 NV-Embed-v2

 NV-Embed-v2 is the latest release of the generalist embedding models developed by NVIDIA.
-It delivers state-of-the-art performance across a wide variety of tasks, ranking No. 1 on the MTEB leaderboard.
+It delivers state-of-the-art performance across a wide variety of tasks, which once ranked No. 1 on the MTEB leaderboard.
 It achieves an impressive score of 72.31 across 56 different tasks, spanning retrieval, classification, clustering, STS, and more.
 It’s worth mentioning that the previous version NV-Embed-v1 also earned the top spot on the same leaderboard.

 Why choose it: